Shannon Elizabeth: Philanthropy

-Animal Avengers, a non-profit animal rescue organization founded by Elizabeth and her then-husband Reitman, is dedicated to rescuing and finding a home for homeless pets, reducing pet overpopulation, promoting responsible pet guardianship and preventing animal cruelty.
+Animal Avengers, a non-profit animal rescue organization founded by Elizabeth and her then-husband Joseph D. Reitman, is dedicated to rescuing and finding a home for homeless pets, reducing pet overpopulation, promoting responsible pet guardianship and preventing animal cruelty.

 Among many fundraising events, Team Bodog raised over $50,000 for Animal Avengers in a celebrity poker night on October 8, 2005.
 The event was hosted by tournament director Matt Savage.
 In 2016, she began participating in numerous other Bodog-sponsored charity events as well.
 The organization, based in Brazil, lead 3D printing of prosthetic body parts for animals, including a beak for goose Victoria.

 Elizabeth has served as the spokesperson for Farm Sanctuary's Adopt a Turkey program, urging people to adopt a turkey instead of eating one for Thanksgiving.
 She uses social media, particularly Instagram posts, to raise awareness about rhino poaching at the Poached Rhino fundraiser.

 Personal life

-Elizabeth is an environmentalist and vegan.
+Elizabeth is an environmentalist and a vegan.
 She is a cousin of New York-based television host and relationship coach Tamsen Fadal.

 She was married to actor Joseph D. Reitman from 2002 to 2005.
-She later married Simon Borchert.
+She later married Simon Borchert in 2021.
+In 2026, she announced that she separated from Borchert in 2025, and filed for divorce, which was finalized in May 2026.